 Zinedine Zidane arrived at Euro 2000 following yet another impressive season in Turin.
-His creativity and ability to spot passes- barely visible on television broadcast let alone amongst the intensity of being pitch level – helped Juventus to do almost everything but win Serie A.
+His creativity and ability to spot passes – barely visible on television broadcasts, let alone amongst the intensity of being pitch level – helped Juventus to do almost everything but win Serie A.

-With the fixture being played under the patter of heavy rainfall in the capital of central Italy’s Umbria region, the question loomed whether or not the Umbrian soil and turf could host this Scudetto-decider.
-Pierluigi Collina, with a Diadora umbrella providing shelter to his iconic, hairless head, tested the bounce and the roll of the ball on the surface.
-With officials and players anxiously waiting on his decision, as well as those associated with Lazio elsewhere, the legendary referee’s famously accurate eyes watched minimal splashes as the leather of the ball hit the surface.
+With the fixture being played under the patter of heavy rainfall in the capital of central Italy’s Umbria region, the question loomed whether or not the Umbrian soil and turf could host this Scudetto decider.
+Pierluigi Collina, with a delightful Diadora umbrella providing shelter to his iconic, hairless head, tested the bounce and the roll of the ball on the surface.
+With officials and players anxiously waiting on his decision, as well as those associated with Lazio, the referee’s famously accurate eyes watched minimal splashes as the leather of the ball hit the surface.
 The match went on and Perugia defeated a timid Juventus, who ended the season trophyless.

 As if he didn’t already have it, an unsavoury ending to the campaign for Zidane’s Juventus would provide extra motivation to perform to his jaw-dropping, time-stopping best for his country at Euro 2000.
 Already world champions after their number 10’s head converted two corners in 1998’s French-hosted World Cup final against Brazil, Les Bleus arrived as favourites.

-Under the immense pressure of what these players had achieved just two years before, France started a little tentative in their Group D opener against Denmark.
-The winners of the 1992 tournament, of course, knew the advantages of being an underdog, hitting their far more illustrious opponents on the break early on, only for Jon-Dahl Tomasson to be denied by the leg of Manchester United’s new goalkeeper Fabien Barthez.
+Under the immense pressure of what these players had achieved just two years before, France started tentatively in their Group D opener against Denmark.
+The winners of the 1992 tournament, of course, knew the advantages of being an underdog, hitting their far more illustrious opponents on the break early on, only for Jon Dahl Tomasson to be denied by the leg of Manchester United’s new goalkeeper Fabien Barthez.

-In complete juxtaposition to Tøfting, the tough-tackler with an aggressive approach to not just football (he was briefly jailed for assault in June 1999), Zidane’s elegant run had lifted the ball from one end to another, and encouraged his team-mates and supporters, who serenaded their talisman with a chorus of “ZI-ZOU, ZI-ZOU”.
+In complete juxtaposition to Tøfting, the tough-tackler with an aggressive approach to not just football, Zidane’s elegant run had lifted the ball from one end to another, and encouraged his teammates and supporters, who serenaded their talisman with a chorus of “ZI-ZOU, ZI-ZOU”.

-Not too long later his side opened the scoring.
+Not long later his side opened the scoring.
 Blanc’s smooch of the head of Barthez appeared to be creating further luck, as the centre-back triggered a beautiful combination of passes that sprung the offside trap for Nicolas Anelka, who had been put through on goal to no avail by a Zidane pass moments earlier.
-He tried to round Peter Schmeichel again, but the big Dane quelled Anelka only for Laurent Blanc’s continuing of his run to align perfectly with where the ball ended up – and he made it 1-0.
+He tried to round Peter Schmeichel, but the big Dane quelled Anelka only for Blanc’s continuing of his run to align perfectly with where the ball ended up.
+He made it 1-0.

-A fine solo effort from Henry on 64 minutes, scored on a counter-attack initiated by a clipped pass from Zidane into the number 12’s path, added a second goal for France who won their Euro 2000 debut comfortably.
+A fine solo effort from Thierry Henry on 64 minutes, scored via a counter-attack initiated by a clipped pass from Zidane into the number 12’s path, added a second goal for France, who won on their Euro 2000 debut comfortably.
 Sylvain Wiltord added a third in injury time.
 It was a dominating start from both France and Zidane, but a sterner test was to follow.

-Czech Republic’s side included big names and an even bigger striker.
-Pavel Nedvěd, recently passed fit to play, started, as did Karel Poborský and all six feet and seven inches of forward Jan Koller.
-An even more talented side awaited France in their third and final group game in the form of Holland and, despite surely not fearing anyone – such was the recent form of the French – securing qualification before meeting the co-hosts was seen as important.
+The Czech Republic’s side included big names and an even bigger striker.
+Pavel Nedvěd, recently passed fit to play, started, as did Karel Poborský and all six feet and seven inches of Jan Koller.
+An even more talented side awaited France in their third and final group game in the form of the Netherlands and, despite not fearing anyone – such was their recent form – securing qualification before meeting the co-hosts was seen as important.

-Despite taking an early lead once more, this game was far tighter than the one that had preceded it.
-A narrow defeat to Holland meant that the Czech Republic, dealt the cruellest group stage draw of all nations at Euro 2000, were fighting for their future in the tournament already.
-The result was a narrow 2-1 victory for France to send the spirited Czechs home, but if their opponents were more clinical in finishing potential assists from Zizou, the scoreline could have had more gloss.
+Despite taking an early lead again, this game was far tighter than the one that had preceded it.
+A narrow defeat to the Dutch meant that the Czechs, dealt the cruellest group stage draw of all nations at Euro 2000, were fighting for their future in the tournament already.
+The result was a narrow 2-1 victory for France to send the spirited Czech side home, but if their opponents were more clinical in finishing potential assists from Zizou, the scoreline could have had more gloss.

 The Marseille-born man would torment defenders in this game as he did in several others throughout the competition as he caressed, dragged, flicked and even chipped the ball overhead to escape his opponents.